The Interpersonal Mediation Practitioner’s Certificate

 About the venue

-Delegates will enjoy a spacious and modern training facility, fully equipped with the latest AV technology and full catering facilities.
+Delegates on our Birmingham course will enjoy a spacious and modern training facility, fully equipped with the latest AV technology and full catering facilities.
 Fenchurch Street has 16 flexible rooms perfect for conferences meetings, exhibitions and events, all on one floor with easy access to the on-site restaurant and luxurious lounge.
 Super fast free WiFi is available throughout the venue and all rooms are fitted with high-spec projectors and screens.

 It is situated in a great Birmingham City Centre location on Corporation Street overlooking Old Square.
 Just minutes from New Street, Snow Hill and Moor Street stations, the venue is also conveniently located on a number of major bus routes.
 Parking is also available at a number of NCP car parks locally.
 It’s safe to say that delegates will have no problems in finding this venue!